-The Irish government recently published a bill introducing the mandatory automatic enrollment of eligible employees into a central government-run defined contribution pension fund.
-Auto-enrolment is expected to take effect in January 2025, once the bill is passed.
+The Irish government recently passed a legislation introducing the mandatory automatic enrollment of eligible employees into a central government-run defined contribution pension fund.
+Auto-enrolment will take effect from 30 September 2025.

 Background